-On Wednesday 22nd & Thursday 23rd May 2013 the European Cultural Foundation, De Balie and Tilburg University presented The dwarfing of Europe: a dialogue between Brazil, India, China.
+On Wednesday 22nd & Thursday 23rd May 2013 the European Cultural Foundation, De Balie and Tilburg University presented two days of discussion on Europe and the emerging economies of Brazil, India and China.

 Europe can no longer afford to remain introspective, isolated from the global context.
 At a time when Europe is going through a crisis which is much more than financial in its nature, we need to be able look at ourselves as we are seen by others, in particular through the eyes of the so-called “emerging economies”.

 Right now, there is a lot of interest in these non-European perspectives however, most of these approaches focus on the changing statuses of global powers and their economies.
 There has been very little reflection on the cultural dimension of the new relationships being established between Europe and the “new economic powers”.

 Therefore, on the 22nd & 23rd May 2013, the European Cultural Foundation (ECF), Tilburg University and De Balie held a seminar and two public debates on the changing nature of the relationships between Europe, Brazil, China and India.
 Both the seminar and the public debates explored and discussed changing visions of Europe.
 Moreover, they focussed on the cultural impact of views of the European continent by non-Europeans: how do these changing perceptions affect and question the European approach towards concepts such as modernity, diversity and democracy?
 Do these changes influence new European discourses and narratives and if so in what form is this influence to be perceived?

 The main objective of the seminar and debates was to boost and broaden the debate on Europe – often confined to national or European affairs – by focusing on the perceptions of Europe from other continents and reflecting upon Europe as a global player by bringing non-European perspectives to the fore.